Getting Started with 3D Printing

 Ultra Performance vs High Performance vs General Engineering Fiberon™ Materials.

-We classify a Fiberon™ Material as Ultra Performance if it goes above and beyond other material options on the market today when it comes to engineering performances.
+We classify a Fiberon™ Material as Ultra Performance if it exceeds other material options on the market today in terms of engineering performance.

-After annealing PPS-CF you will be left with a material with a heat deflection temperature of a whopping 250°C. This is far higher than nearly any other material on the market.
+For example, we launched Fiberon™ with our PPS-CF10, the ultimate rigid and heat-resistant material currently available.
+After annealing, PPS-CF yields a material with an impressive heat deflection temperature of 250°C, far higher than nearly any other material on the market.

-What is even cooler is that PPS-CF doesn't require an enclosure - but it does require a hotend that can reach slightly above 300°C, which is not the standard on FDM 3D printing machines - so make sure your printer's nozzle can achieve at least 310°C before purchasing PPS-CF10.
+Interestingly, PPS-CF doesn't require an enclosure but does need a hotend capable of reaching slightly above 300°C, which is not standard on FDM 3D printing machines.
+Ensure your printer's nozzle can achieve at least 310°C before purchasing PPS-CF104.

 Help with 3D Printing